In this article:

-Each refcode will be represented by a specific color.
-You can view only your best performing refcodes by specifying how many you want shown in the “Limit to top refcodes” box.
+Each refcode will be represented by a different shape.
+You can select which refcodes you want to review by clicking on it’s name in the Refcodes key.
 This is a quick and easy way to figure out which content and which links are working best.

 Sometimes using a single refcode to collect all of your data can get too complicated, especially if you’re running a complex testing program.
 That’s why we allow you to build a second refcode into your links, using the “refcode2=” parameter.
 Here’s what it looks like:

-The refcode2 parameter won’t be displayed on your Statistics page, but you’ll have access to all of that data when you download the CSV for your contribution form.
+The refcode2 parameter won’t display on your Statistics page, but you’ll have access to all of that data when you export the spreadsheet for your contribution form.